SyriaOfficial Name: Syrian Arab Republic

 TRAFFIC SAFETY AND ROAD CONDITIONS: While in Syria, you may encounter road conditions that differ significantly from those in the United States.

 Because of the ongoing conflict, there is increased likelihood that visitors will encounter hostile activity and harassment at both official and unofficial security checkpoints on roads throughout the country.
-In addition to the threat posed by the active conflict, driving in Syria may be hazardous and requires great caution.
+In addition to the threat posed by the active conflict, driving in Syria in general may be hazardous and requires great caution.

 Please refer to our Road Safety page for more information.